Brazil's BTG Pactual, P2 sell energy company to SunEdison

+* Inseego Corp updates on CFIUS process and sale of Novatel Wireless, Inc.

-SAO PAULO Brazilian investment bank BTG Pactual SA (BPAC3.SA) and its partners P2Brasil and GMR Energia jointly sold 100 percent of renewable energy company Latin America Power (LAP) to SunEdison, BTG and P2 said on Thursday.
+SAO PAULO May 21 Brazilian investment bank BTG Pactual SA and its partners P2Brasil and GMR Energia jointly sold 100 percent of renewable energy company Latin America Power (LAP) to SunEdison, BTG and P2 said on Thursday.

 The deal comes almost three years after BTG and P2Brasil, an infrastructure investment fund set up by Patria Investimentos and Promon, jointly bought 87.6 percent of LAP for $450 million.
 GMR bought the remaining shares at that time.